orangemug/heroku-docker-nodejs/README.md

 ## Add ons
-We can also include postgresql addons in our development setup, which will allow us to run tests in the same environment in development, CI and production.

-Lets add the postgres addon, first off add the following to your `docker-compose.yml`
+We'll add postgres as an example here as it's probably the most common addon for heroku.
+First off add the following to your `docker-compose.yml`

     web:
       environment: